Cola-Ace/Retakes-Guns/README.md

 # Update Logs

-- 2023.1.28 - The code is like a shit mountain (lots of if and else if, so messy), so I decided to rebuild it.
+- 2023.1.28 - The code is like a shit mountain (lots of if and else if), so I decided to rebuild it.
 I updated the latest version and fixed all bugs I have known.

 ## Plugin function:
 1. You can choose the pistol in the round and the pistol in the whole round